balancer/balancer-v3-monorepo/README.md

 $ yarn coverage
 ```

 The `coverage` command generates a coverage report for each package found in the `./package/coverage/index.html` directory.
 The `coverage.sh` script is used to merge HardHat and Forge coverage reports into a unified report, leveraging the lcov command-line utility.
-It's worth noting that the `.forge-cover` file enumerates all Forge contracts to be incorporated into the final report.

 ## Security